University of Missouri

 Work in Progress:

-Do State Campaign Finance Reforms Reduce Political Corruption? (with Adriana Cordis).
+Do State Campaign Finance Reforms Reduce Political Corruption? (with Adriana Cordis); Revise and Resubmit at the International Journal of Law and Economics.

 Health Insurance and Mortality in US Adults: A Cautionary Tale (with Jenny Kim).